organix/uFork/fpga/ucode/instructionset.md

 | 0x____ | call      | ( -- ) R:( -- pc ) | pc=INSTR  call subroutine |

 If the first 10 bits of an instruction are zero then it is an primitive instruction otherwise it is a call to that address.
 That is the instruction is the new program counter value.

+TBD: use a similiar unencoded instructions to what excamer J1 and Harris RTX2010?
+     For now, go with the canonical dual stack machine from Koopmans book (see README.md) Why?
+Three reasons:
+     1. does not tie the ucode implementation to spefic fpga combination bool logic implementation
+     2. dead easy to make the macro assembler (just symbol to uint16 translations and no machine word/cell packing)
+     3. gives option to implement ucode instruction set via either hardwired with partial instruction decoding (see how the venerable 6502 did it) or ?nano?-code rom-logic
+     Other possibilities considered:
+     * the aforementioned unencoded instructions
+     * risc-v or blaze cores: not chosen due to lack of code density

+Combinational logic design tricks to implement the ucode instruction set:

+1. Feed TOS and NOS into all ALU op parts as operands and just use a mux to select the desired result.
+(Two muxes actually, one feeds into TOS and the other into NOS (two inputs: from TOS and SUM from UM+)

+2. PC mux that has four inputs: current PC, from top of returnstack, from instruction register, pc+(1|2).
+   Last input is actually from a two input mux whose selection control is (instr==SKZ & TOS==0), which means +1 most of the time.